aimagist/imagist/README.md

-- 👋 Hi, I’m @accesse-d 26yr-o from Argentina
+- 👋 Hi, I’m @aimagist 27yr-o from Argentina
 - 👀 I’m interested in ...
-JavaScript, front-end development
+JavaScript, React, front-end development
 - 🌱 I’m currently learning ...
-JavaScript in depth
+React in depth
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... any sort of project
 - 📫 How to reach me ... just email me pocodance@gmail.com

 <!---